 - Obtaining Shapefiles

-ArcMap users can download shapefiles of the electric service territories from IndianaMap’s layer gallery here.
+Users can download shapefiles of the electric service territories from IndianaMap’s layer gallery here.
+On the site, click the “Download” button and then scroll down until you see “Shapefile.”
 New shapefiles are posted periodically throughout the year.

 - Editing the Service Territory Map